ryanklee/think-taink/docs/implementation_plan.md

     d.
 Implement a system for tracking and citing experiment configurations and results
     e.
 Develop tools for ensuring reproducibility in complex multi-agent experiments
     f.
 Create guidelines for documenting and sharing emergent behaviors in experiments
+    g.
+Implement frameworks for building proactive cooperative agents using large language models

+11. Integrate Advanced AI Techniques:
+    a.
+Develop methods for integrating coevolutionary theory with large language models in multi-agent systems
+    b.
+Implement techniques for simulating complex historical scenarios using large language model-based multi-agent systems
+    c.
+Create approaches for knowledge-driven multi-agent frameworks in specialized domains like autonomous driving
+    d.
+Develop strategies for propagating intentions and reasoning for multi-agent coordination using large language models
+    e.
+Implement techniques for generating and managing behavior trees in multi-agent robot systems using large language models
+    f.
+Develop methods for enhancing dialogue systems in multi-agent environments using large language models

-Progress: 30% (Core concepts refined, detailed planning for key components underway, initial implementation of advanced features progressing, integration of new research insights ongoing)
+Progress: 35% (Core concepts refined, detailed planning for key components underway, initial implementation of advanced features progressing, integration of new research insights ongoing)

-Note: This plan continues to focus on domain model refinement and documentation development, incorporating DDD principles and UML concepts.
-Implementation work should proceed incrementally, with regular reviews to ensure alignment with the evolving domain model.
-The plan will be updated regularly as we incorporate new research insights and refine our understanding of the domain.
-Special attention will be given to integrating emerging research in multi-agent systems, swarm intelligence, and ethical AI considerations.
+Note: This updated plan incorporates the latest research findings and expands on key areas such as emergent communication, ethical considerations in large-scale simulations, and the integration of large language models in multi-agent systems.
+Implementation work should proceed incrementally, with regular reviews to ensure alignment with the evolving domain model and research insights.
+Special attention should be given to balancing individual agent goals with collective objectives and ensuring ethical compliance in complex multi-agent scenarios.